openmobilityfoundation/mobility-data-specification/agency/README.md

 If `stop_id` is specified, `GET` will return an array with a single stop record, otherwise it will be a list of all stop records.

 ## Reservation Type
 The reservation type enum expresses the urgency of a given reservation.
 This can be useful when attempting to quantify metrics around trips: for example, computing passenger wait-time.
-In the `on_demand` case, passenger wait-time may be quantified by the delta between the time a passenger created their reservation, and the pick-up time; however, in the `scheduled` case, the wait time may be quantified based on the delta between ...
-TODO @avatarneil finish this
+In the `on_demand` case, passenger wait-time may be quantified by the delta between the `reservation_time`, and the pick-up time; however, in the `scheduled` case, the wait time may be quantified based on the delta between the `scheduled_trip_start_time` found in the Trips payload, and the actual `trip_start_time`.
 | `reservation_type` | Description                                                            |
 |--------------------|------------------------------------------------------------------------|
 | `on_demand`        | The passenger requested the vehicle as soon as possible                |